rogerwelin/rogerwelin.github.io/_posts/2019-08-20-build-external-api-with-trafik-go.markdown

 $ go run server.go
 ```

-Now we are going to register our auth/api service to Consul, save the json blog below into a file called service.json:
+Now we are going to register our auth/api service to Consul, save the json blob below into a file called service.json:

 {% gist 71bb4416ff06ad1f5accf6f8f3edaf86 %}